cchitsiang/awesome-stars/README.md

 - [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
 Great for AI agents and CI/CD.
 - [AlistGo/alist](https://github.com/AlistGo/alist) - 🗂️A file list/WebDAV program that supports multiple storages, powered by Gin and Solidjs. / 一个支持多存储的文件列表/WebDAV程序，使用 Gin 和 Solidjs。
 - [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing, processing, and converting images on the fly
-- [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
+- [TwiN/gatus](https://github.com/TwiN/gatus) - The most advanced status page in the world
 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr
 - [golobby/orm](https://github.com/golobby/orm) - A lightweight yet powerful, fast, customizable, type-safe object-relational mapper for the Go programming language.
 - [uptrace/uptrace](https://github.com/uptrace/uptrace) - Open source APM: OpenTelemetry traces, metrics, and logs